Body in boot trial: John Yates says 'I lost my head' during attack

 The defendant broke down in the witness box and denied lying to try to get away with murder.

-Mr Yates insisted he did not kill his wife because she wanted a divorce.'New life'
+Mr Yates insisted he did not kill his wife because she wanted a divorce.

 The trial was told that previously Mrs Yates had told her sister that her husband had locked her in a cupboard.